Practical Nursing

 A continuation of Anatomy and Physiology I, this course continues with the study of the major body systems, from the nervous system to the reproductive systems.
 The unifying themes of the interrelationships of body organ system, homeostasis, and the complementary nature of structure and function will provide the basis for understanding the workings of the human body.

 This course further explores the concept of health promotion and health protection with well individuals.
 Learners will gain basic assessment and nursing skills required to care for the individuals in selected age groups.
-The course will consist of three components: independent learning, laboratory practice and clinical experience within community agencies.
+The course will consist of three components: independent learning, laboratory practice and clinical experience within long-term care agencies.

 This course will provide the learner with the skills required to conduct a holistic health assessment for a normal healthy individual during all stages of the lifespan.
 The concepts of wellness, health promotion, health protection, and client teaching will be integrated throughout the course.